Skip to Content

 Mirror

-Opens a floating video player dock that mirrors the session's stream.
-Requires the Mirror feature to be enabled in Feature Flags.
+Opens a floating video player dock that mirrors the session's HLS stream so the admin can see exactly what the user sees.
+Requires the Playback Mirror feature flag enabled in General Settings.
+See the Playback Mirror section below for full details.

 Stop vs Kill